Outsourced SDR Services

 Outsourced SDR services, paid per qualified meeting.

-Coseek gives your team the front-end SDR function without selling you a seat.
-We build the account list, run the phone conversations, qualify live pain and fit, and brief sales when the meeting is worth taking.
+You get the front-end SDR work without buying a seat.
+We build the account list, cold call decision-makers, qualify live, and brief your sales team when the meeting is worth taking.

 The buyer problem